RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

   * As a rule, in-person lectures are not allowed.
 Wherever possible, classes will take place online until the end of the lecture period, Laboratory placements and practical courses can only take place on campus in exceptional cases and after authorisation by the responsible dean of studies.
   * Oral exams must take place online.
-  * Planned exams and re-scheduled exams may take place in person after authorisation of the responsible dean of studies.
+  * Planned exams and re-scheduled exams may only take place in person after authorisation of the responsible dean of studies.
   * Final theses/projects may continue and can continue to be registered, provided that they either do not require on-campus presence, or that the laboratory work is in preparation of or an integral part of an examination and that it was approved by the responsible supervisor.
 Final theses/projects that require laboratory work but where exam-related preparation have not begun yet, cannot take place and cannot be registered at the time being.
   * For details regarding opening hours, access and available services of the University and State library, please check their website: [www.ulb.hhu.de](http://www.ulb.hhu.de).
   * A simple face covering must be worn everywhere on HHU campus as well as all inside all buildings used by HHU.
 Please observe further specifications on the ‘employees’ website and in the ‘patient care’ sections.
   * The rectorate has adopted [ new regulations that specify the Corona Pandemic Ordinance](https://www.corona.hhu.de/fileadmin/redaktion/ZUV/Justitiariat/Amtliche_Bekanntmachungen/2020/2020_12_10_AB_66.pdf).
 These regulations provide more or less university-wide specification for topics such as flexible teaching and examination formats, withdrawal from examinations and additional attempts at taking an examination during the coronavirus pandemic.

-Last updated: 22 January 2021: teaching and studying; examinations; 15 January 2021; main points in brief; traceability; assistance for digital teaching
+Last updated: 01 February 2021: dates and deadlines; teaching and studying;
+examinations

 ## Lecturers